Accessible Features-Giant Forest & Lodgepole

 Giant Forest Museum

 The plaza area outside the museum includes a kiosk on a level landing.
 Benches in the plaza area are on a slightly-sloping grade.
 Some of the benches provide space for companion seating.
 Area outdoor exhibits are located on a firm, stable, slightly-sloped surface.
 Shuttle stop waiting areas here include benches.
-Exterior restrooms immediately outside the museum are not accessible, however, two new accessible restrooms are in the parking lot across the street the museum.
+Exterior restrooms immediately outside the museum are not accessible, however, two new accessible restrooms are in the parking lot across the street from the museum.
 A water bottle filling station is operable with a closed fist.
 The museum entrance features a double plate automatic door.
 Inside, the information desk includes both high and low counter space.
 A water fountain is available near the interior accessible restroom, and is operable with less than five pounds of pressure.
 The museum features tactile exhibits within reach range, with displays at low levels, and with a front approach.

 Parking: The parking lot adjacent to the museum and shuttle stop is a dedicated accessible lot.
 A paved, level route provides access from parking to the museum entrance.
 Three additional paved accessible spaces are directly across the street in the main Giant Forest Museum Upper Parking Lot—two are near the paved trail to Beetle Rock and one is by the new accessible vault bathrooms.